On the (linear) convergence of Generalized Newton Inexact ADMM: Sublinear convergence of GeNI-ADMM

 This section establishes our main theorem, \cref{thm:generalconv}, which shows that \cref{alg-gen_newton_admm} enjoys the same $\mathcal O(1/t)$-convergence rate as standard ADMM. \begin{theorem}[Ergodic convergence] Define constants $d_{x^\star,\Theta^1} = \|\tilde x^1-x^\star\|_{\Theta^1}$, $d_{u^\star} = \|\tilde u^1 - u^\star\|$, $d_{z^\star,\Psi^1_{\rho, N}} = \|\tilde z^1 - z^\star\|_{\Psi^1+\rho N^TN}$.
 Let $p^\star$ denote the optimum of \eqref{eq:ADMMProb}.
 For each $t\geq 1$, denote $\bar x^{t+1} = \frac{1}{t}\sum^{t+1}_{k=2}\tilde x^k$, and $\bar z^{t+1} = \frac{1}{t}\sum^{t+1}_{k=2}\tilde z^k$, where $\{\tilde x^k\}_{k\geq 1}$ and $\{\tilde z^k\}_{k\geq 1}$ are the iterates produced by \cref{alg-gen_newton_admm} with forcing sequences $\{\varepsilon^k_x\}_{k \ge 1}$ and $\{\varepsilon^k_z\}_{k \ge 1}$ with $\tilde u^1 = 0$ and $M\tilde x^1=-N\tilde z^1 $.
 Instate Assumptions \ref{assp:existence}-\ref{assp:metric_evol}.
 Then, the suboptimality gap satisfies

 Furthermore, the feasibility gap satisfies

 Consequently, after $\mathcal O(1/\epsilon)$ iterations,

 \end{theorem} \Cref{thm:generalconv} shows that, with a constant value of $\eta$ and appropriate forcing sequences, the suboptimality gap and the feasibility residuals both go to zero at a rate of $\mathcal O(1/t)$.
 Hence, the overall convergence rate of ADMM is preserved despite all the approximations involved in GeNI-ADMM.
-However, some schemes yield better constants than others.